 Through your coursework, you will learn how to

-- Describe current and emerging threats, including terrorism and technological and natural disasters; the social, cultural, psychological, political, and operational dynamics of threats; and the evolution and basic principles of critical infrastructure protection, principles, processes, and techniques
+- Assess the impact analysis of current and emerging threats and risks, including human and natural disasters; the social, cultural, psychological, political, and operational dynamics of threats; and the evolution and basic principles of critical infrastructure protection, processes, and techniques

 In past projects, students have had the opportunity to